iCliniq Logo

 Welcome to icliniq.com.

-In radical mastoidectomy, we remove the posterior meatal wall, which is the back wall of the external ear canal.
-The rest of the canal will be intact.
-After a few weeks of operation, skin from the external ear canal will grow through the posterior opening into the mastoid and middle ear.
-The pinna and major part of the ear canal will remain intact.
-From the outside, you can make out a bigger hole because the posterior meatal wall is lowered.
-If you put an otoscope into the ear and see you can make out the mastoid cavity, unlike in normal ears where you can see the posterior wall instead.
-It is possible to hear without a hearing aid after radical mastoidectomy.
-However, it will be poor.
-Even a hearing aid may not give good hearing because the eardrum and ossicles are removed in radical mastoidectomy.
-However, a bone-anchored hearing aid can benefit in such a situation.
-In radical mastoidectomy, we plug the eustachian tube.
-The middle ear contents, ossicles, eardrums, etc., are removed.
-The eustachian tube is plugged with a cartilage piece or fat.
-All the middle ear mastoid and antrum are exteriorly owed for regular inspection and cleaning.
-Since the middle ear's mucosa is removed, no ear fluid gets formed.
-Over time skin grows over the area, and wax can result.
-I hope this helps.
+In a radical mastoidectomy, the posterior meatal wall, which is the back wall of the external ear canal, is removed.
+The rest of the canal remains intact.
+After a few weeks post-operation, skin from the external ear canal will grow through the posterior opening into the mastoid and middle ear.
+The pinna and the major part of the ear canal will remain intact.
+From the outside, a larger opening can be observed due to the removal of the posterior meatal wall.
+When using an otoscope, you will see the mastoid cavity, whereas in normal ears, the posterior wall is visible instead.
+Hearing without a hearing aid is possible after a radical mastoidectomy, but the quality of hearing will be poor.
+Even with a hearing aid, the hearing may still be limited because the eardrum and ossicles are removed.
+However, a bone-anchored hearing aid may offer some benefit in this situation.

 Thank you.